ianhomer/knobs.vim/README.md

 )
 ```

-Wire in the knobs enhanced use which automatically sets up
+Wire in the an enhanced version of packer's use from the knobs plugin which
-conditionals for the packer loading.
+automatically sets up conditionals for the packer loading.

 ```lua
 require("packer").startup {